What is a Recommendation Letter?

-Keeping in mind that Recommendation Letters are not required, you can start the process by letting friends, relatives, and teachers know that you are going through Recruitment at UCLA.
+Keeping in mind that Recommendation Letters are NOT required at UCLA, you can start the process by letting friends, relatives, and teachers know that you are going through Recruitment at UCLA.
 If you find an alumna friend, she has two options: She can write a personal letter of recommendation, or she can obtain a form specific to her sorority from her sorority's national headquarters.
 Remember these are completely optional and are not a requirement to go through the Recruitment process.

 The alumna recommending you should either send or e-mail the “rec letter” as soon as possible before Recruitment, to the particular sorority at UCLA she is reccomending you to.

 - The local contact information for each sorority at UCLA can be found by clicking here.